cryptomator/cryptomator.github.io/_securityArchitecture/030_name-encryption_en.md

 dirId := createUuid()
 </pre>

+The cleartext name of a file gets encoded using UTF-8 in <a href="http://unicode.org/reports/tr15/#Norm_Forms" target="_blank">Normalization Form C</a> to get a unique binary representation.

 Cryptomator uses <a href="http://tools.ietf.org/html/rfc5297" target="_blank">AES-SIV</a> to encrypt file as well as directory names.
 The directory ID of the parent folder is passed as associated data.
 This prevents undetected movement of files between directories.

 <img class="article-img" src="/img/architecture/filename-encryption.png" srcset="/img/architecture/filename-encryption.png 1x, /img/architecture/filename-encryption@2x.png 2x" alt="Filename Encryption" />